rauc/rauc/docs/using.rst

-Where `<input-dir>` must be a directory containing all images and scripts the bundle should include, as well as a manifest file that describes the content of the bundle in a way the rauc updater on the target can handle it and knows which image to install to which slot, which scripts to execute etc.
+Where `<input-dir>` must be a directory containing all images and scripts the bundle should include, as well as a manifest file that describes the content of the bundle in a way the RAUC updater on the target can handle it and knows which image to install to which slot, which scripts to execute etc.

 Resigning Bundles
 -----------------

-Rauc allows to resign a bundle from your build host, e.g. for making a testing bundle a productive bundle that should have a key that is accepted by non-debugging platforms:
+RAUC allows to resign a bundle from your build host, e.g. for making a testing bundle a productive bundle that should have a key that is accepted by non-debugging platforms: